pdeschen/wuff-wiki/Prepare-Equinox-app-for-multiproject-build.md

-Provided that we already [configured Equinox products](Configure-Equinox-products), we can now prepare Equinox app for multiproject build.
+We already [configured Equinox products](Configure-Equinox-products), now we can prepare Equinox app for multiproject build.

 1. Create "build.gradle" in "tutorials" folder (parent of "MyRcpApp" folder)